REPORT: Road Surface dressing

 Unfortunately just as there are small number of tyre fitters who omit to tell you about the first sixty or so slippery miles of a new tyres life, there are a small number of contractors who do not adhere to the industry practice codes.
 The results are equally poor.

 The Road Surface Treatment Association works to improve the performance of the materials as well as the methods of application and especially the all-important aftercare to continually improve the outcome.
-It’s guidance to all contractors is openly available to all here.

 Advice of Surface Dressing ‘aftercare’ can be found on page 19 in this document; (right click to download)